Exploring Nonlinear Pathway in Parameter Space for Machine Unlearning: Implementation Details

 \paragraph{Tiny-ImageNet on VGG-16-BN.} We train both the original model and the RT model for $100$ epochs with a learning rate of $0.1$.
 The FT, RL, and SalUn methods undergo training for $10$ epochs with a learning rate of $0.01$, while the GA and NegGrad+ methods are trained for $5$ epochs.
 The NegTV method finetunes the model on forgetting data $\train_f$ for $10$ epochs with a learning rate of $0.01$.
+The SFRon method is trained for $10$ epochs with a learning rate of $0.01$, and forget frequency and alpha is set to 3 and 80 respectively.
 We observe that increasing the coefficient $\alpha$ of NegTV causes a substantial degradation in both RA and TA.
 To preserve model performance, we set $\alpha$ to 0.1.
-For MCUs, training is conducted over $5$ epochs with a learning rate of $0.01$.
+For our MCUs (both MCU and $\text{MCU}_{\beta}$), training is conducted over $5$ epochs with a learning rate of $0.01$.

+\paragraph{CIFAR-10 on VGG-16-BN.} Both the original model and the retrained (RT) model were trained for $100$ epochs using the SGD optimizer with a cosine-scheduled learning rate initialized at $0.01$.
+The FT, RL, and SalUn methods were each trained for $10$ epochs with a learning rate of $0.01$, while the GA and NegGrad+ methods were trained for $5$ epochs using the same learning rate.
+The SFRon method is trained for $10$ epochs with a learning rate of $0.01$, and forget frequency and alpha is set to 3 and 80 respectively.
+For NegTV, the model was fine-tuned on $\train_f$ for $10$ epochs, with the scaling coefficient $\alpha$ set to $0.9$.
+Both $\text{MCU}_{\beta}$ and $\text{MCU}$ were trained for $10$ epochs using a learning rate of $0.01$.

-\paragraph{Additional Details.} All our experiments are conducted on a single Tesla V100 GPU.
+\paragraph{Additional MCU Implementation Details.} All our experiments are conducted on a single Tesla V100 GPU.
 We only use $50\%$ of the retaining data during our MCU training process.
 The hyperparameters $k$ and $k_r$ are set to $0.5$ and $0.1$, respectively.
 For searching the optimal model on the curve, we obtain single models at $t=0.75$ and $1$ first.
 Then we interpolate to find the optimal model according to the approach in section~\ref{sec:method}.
 For searching an effective region, we obtained $20$ single models along the pathway.

+\paragraph{MIA Implementation Details.} In line with previous studies~\cite{song2019privacy,yeom2018privacy}, we assess the privacy risks of unlearning models using a confidence-driven membership inference attack.
+We first train a support vector classifier on a balanced dataset, where samples from the retaining data $\train_r$ are labeled as members and those from the test data $\train_{test}$ are labeled as non-members.
+After training, the attack model is deployed to probe the unlearning model $\theta_u$.
+To evaluate the unlearning performance, MIA-efficacy is obtained by applying the trained MIA predictor to the unlearning model on the forgetting data.
+Specifically, MIA-efficacy quantifies the proportion of forgetting data $\train_f$ that the attack correctly rejects as non-members.
+Formally, $\text{MIA-Efficacy} = \frac{\text{TN}}{|\train_f|}$, where $\text{TN}$ is the number of forgotten samples classified as non-members and $|\train_f|$ is the size of the forgetting data.
+Under this definition, a higher MIA-efficacy score reflects stronger privacy protection and more complete removal of membership traces from $\theta_u$.